JosueAfouda/PowerBI-Portfolio/README.md

 In healthcare, improving efficiency while maintaining high-quality patient care is a top priority.
 In this Power BI Project, I explored a real-world dataset (The health information in this dataset is not individually identifiable.
 This means the dataset does not contain personal health information.) to uncover hospital efficiency insights for a consulting company called HealthStat.
 I analyzed attributes impacting the patient length of stay (LOS) and cost and work to identify factors contributing to hospital differences.
 I used my Power Query DAX and Power BI Desktop skills to clean/transform data, create measures and generate insightful visualizations.
 To finish off, i have compiled it all together in a sophisticated business dashboard to communicate insights for the HealthStat team.

-### Executive Summary

-This Power BI dashboard provides a comprehensive analysis of hospital performance, focusing on patient length of stay (LOS) and associated costs.
-By visualizing key metrics, we empower healthcare administrators and stakeholders to make data-driven decisions that enhance operational efficiency and reduce expenditures without compromising patient care.
-The report identifies significant trends and disparities among different hospitals, offering a clear path toward optimizing resource allocation and improving overall service delivery.

 ### Actionable Insights

 By interacting with this dashboard, stakeholders can: